DashGL/Documentation/formats/dash-model-exchange/material.md

 #### map

 The color map.
 May optionally include an alpha channel, typically combined with `transparent` or `alphaTest`.
+The value is the index of the texture to use for diffuse color mapping.
+A `null` value indicates no texture map is assigned.

 Default is `null`.